India

 Freedom of Information Act (United States): 1967 US statute regarding access to information held by the US government

-The Freedom of Information Act, 5ย U.S.C.ย ยงย 552, is the United States federal freedom of information law that requires the full or partial disclosure of previously unreleased or uncirculated information and documents controlled by the U.S. government, state, or other public authority upon request.
+The Freedom of Information Act, 5ย U.S.C.ย ยงย 552, is the United States federal freedom of information law that requires the full or partial disclosure of previously unreleased or uncirculated information and documents controlled by the U.S. government upon request.
 The act defines agency records subject to disclosure, outlines mandatory disclosure procedures, and includes nine exemptions that define categories of information not subject to disclosure.
 The act was intended to make U.S. government agencies' functions more transparent so that the American public could more easily identify problems in government functioning and put pressure on Congress, agency officials, and the president to address them.
 The FOIA has been changed repeatedly by both the legislative and executive branches.

 0